BunnyWarlock/Ecommerce-Lottery-Auction/README.md

 A user can make bids during the live period and the highest bidder will be stored in the database.
 Since I did not have a user database set up, I just made the user input their name, but you can easily make it so the user ID is stored in the database instead.
 You can also make it so a log of all bids is stored in a seperate database.

+I also unit-tested the function that figures out the winner after spinning the lottery wheel since that is a vital part.

-Hopefully you can learn and even implement this project in your own.
+Hopefully, you can learn and even implement this project on your own.

 Thank you for reading.